 We understand that a labial adhesion diagnosis for your child may be difficult, however our doctors are here to help make you to feel at ease throughout the treatment process.
 Here are some things you can expect with the different treatment options:

 - Small or mild adhesions (those that do not cover the vaginal opening) may separate by themselves when your daughter reaches puberty.

 - Slightly larger or moderate adhesions (those covering the lower part of the vagina) may be treated with a mild emollient along with gentle separation twice a day for several weeks.

 - Significant adhesions (those covering the vaginal opening and often the urinary opening) are typically treated with an estrogen-containing cream.
 Significant adhesions may prevent normal vaginal secretions drainage, as well as impair urine flow.

 We understand that processing this information may be difficult, but we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your child’s symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.